nickknyc/seniorproject_sp20_katsivelos/syllabus.md

     Critiques (AKA crits) are the best way to articulate your ideas to others and get immediate feedback.
 During the crit, the professor and your classmates analyze and suggest ways to increase the aural, visual, and conceptual impact of each existing idea.
 Have at least your accountability partner or another classmate take notes for you when your work is being critiqued and do not edit the responses, whether you agree with them or not.
 Review your crit notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.

-    Rules of the Critique:
+    Rules of the critique:
-    * Be Present and Engaged (i.e. Close your laptops and stow your cellphones).
+    * Be present and engaged (i.e. Close your laptops and stow your cellphones).
-    * Give Feedback to your classmates.
+    * Give feedback to your classmates.
     * Do not make assumptions.
 Ask questions.
     * Do your best.
     * Do NOT take feedback personally.

+    Guidelines for the critique:
+    * What is working about the project?
+    * What is confusing or needs more clarification about the project?
+    * What are ways that the project can be improved?
+    * What additional references, resources, projects, and/or links that would be useful for the project?

 Students will conduct **self assessments** as well as be evaluated by the professor during or after midterm and at the end of the semester.
 Any action without reflection is meaningless.
 Real learning only occurs as part of a reflective process.
 Reflection is studying your own practice as seriously as you study anything.
 It involves thinking about why, what, and how you create something.